IN THIS ARTICLE

 For now, the internet connection is required for the first login.

 Pix4Dsurvey allows the import of Pix4Dmapper projects, as well as independent .las or .laz files.
-The full list of input and output files is available in this article.
+The full list of input files is available in this article.

 The main output of Pix4Dsurvey is the .dxf file that can be seamlessly imported in CAD or GIS software.